The Dead (Joyce short story): Critique and analysis

 This story offers a critique of a society that has been gripped by a deadening paralysis of the spirit, while also offering a juxtaposed, memento mori vision of the enlivening effect that may be found when the living contemplate the lives of those who have died.

-It has been suggested that the fictional character Gretta Conroy was inspired by Nora Barnacle, and that the fictional Michael Furey may have been partly inspired by Nora’s memories of her own romantic relationships with two friends, Michael (Sonny) Bodkin and Michael Feeney, who both died in their teens.
+It has been suggested that the fictional character Gretta Conroy was inspired by Nora Barnacle, and that the fictional Michael Furey may have been partly inspired by Nora's memories of her own romantic relationships with two friends, Michael (Sonny) Bodkin and Michael Feeney, who both died in their teens.

+Gabriel Conroy's name is borrowed from the novel Gabriel Conroy by Bret Harte, and Joyce's use of rhythm in the story reflects Harte's influence.
+Conroy's biography overlaps with Joyce's own; for example, he writes for the Daily Express, which Joyce himself also wrote for.
+Stanislaus Joyce, James Joyce's brother, interpreted Conroy as a hybrid of James Joyce and their father, John Stanislaus Joyce.

+"The Dead" is "set on 6 January 1904, only five months before the date of Ulysses".
+The party described in the story is a celebration of Twelfth Night, or Epiphany.

 Adaptations

 "The Dead" was adapted as a one-act play of the same name by Hugh Leonard in 1967.

 Joyce Carol Oates's 1973 story, "The Dead", makes many allusions to Joyce's story.

 In 1987, it was adapted into the film The Dead directed by John Huston, starring Anjelica Huston as Gretta Conroy and Donal McCann as Gabriel Conroy.

 In 1990, the story was used as the core narrative for season 4, episode 10 of Thirtysomething titled "Happy New Year".

-It is referenced in the Father Ted episode "Grant Unto Him Eternal Rest", when Ted quotes from the end of the story on the night before Father Jack's funeral, as it begins to snow.
+It is referenced in the 1995 Father Ted pilot episode "Grant Unto Him Eternal Rest", when Ted quotes from the end of the story on the night before Father Jack's funeral, as it begins to snow.

 In 1999, it was adapted into a Broadway musical by Richard Nelson and Shaun Davey.
 The original production starred Christopher Walken as Gabriel Conroy and won a Tony Award for Best Book of a Musical.

 In 2012, playwright Frank McGuinness's two-act dramatic adaptation premiered at Dublin's Abbey Theatre, the National Theatre of Ireland, in a production starring Stanley Townsend as Gabriel and Derbhle Crotty as Gretta.

-In 2019, the story was adapted into a Bengali film named Basu Poribar starring Soumitra Chatterjee and Aparna Sen.
+In 2019, the story was adapted into a Bengali film named Basu Poribar, starring Soumitra Chatterjee and Aparna Sen.

+In 2024, the story is at the center of the Pedro Almodóvar film The Room Next Door.
+It is extensively referenced; and in one scene, a terminal cancer patient, aware of her coming end, reads out verbatim the last lines of "The Dead" describing the snow falling on Ireland.
+In the film's final scene the patient's friend, played by Julianne Moore, mourns her death by paraphrasing the same lines to refer to the snow falling on the house in upper New York State where her friend died.